Ryanair action against Irish-based pilots adjourned

 Pilots seek stay on case as mediation proceeds

+Ryanair had initiated proceedings last August against Fórsa and several named pilots, including Ialpa president Evan Cullen, over a planned 48-hour strike.
+Photograph: Ronald Wittek/EPA

-Ryanair’s bid to fast-track its action against some of its Irish based pilots and their trade union over a planned strike which was halted by injunction last August has been adjourned for two weeks at the Commercial Court.
+Ryanair’s bid to fast-track its action against some of its pilots based in Ireland and their trade union over a planned strike that was halted by injunction last August has been adjourned for two weeks at the Commercial Court.

 His argument was disputed by Marguerite Bolger SC, for the defendants.

-Ms Bolger said their position is an agreement had been reached to stay the damages case pending the mediation and that it was always intended that agreement would be legally binding.
+Ms Bolger said their position was that an agreement had been reached to stay the damages case pending the mediation and that it was always intended that agreement would be legally binding.

 Having heard the sides, Mr Justice Robert Haughton said, in light of the stay application, he would adjourn Ryanair’s fast-track application for two weeks.
 Depending on the outcome of the stay application, the fast-track application can be renewed, he added.